Azure/ResourceModules/docs/wiki/TestingDesign.md

      - 'validation-rg': The resource group to which resources are deployed by default during the test deployment phase.
 This same resource group is also the one hosting the dependencies.
      - 'artifacts-rg': The resource group to which template specs are published during the publishing phase.

-**Second level resources**: this group of resources has a dependency only on the resource group which will host them.
+**Second level resources**: This group of resources has a dependency only on the resource group which will host them.
 Resources in this group can be deployed in parallel.

   2. User assigned identity: This resource is leveraged as a test identity by all resources supporting RBAC.
   3. Log analytics workspace: This resource is leveraged by all resources supporting diagnostic settings on LAW.